Attention Is All You Need

 Because of this sequential natural, we cannot parallelization within training examples, which precludes working on longer sequences, as we often won't have enough memory to batch across examples.
 Various improvements have been proposed like factorization tricks and conditional computation, which do improve the performance, but still the problem of sequential computation remains.

-Attention mechanisms are a key part of sequence modelling, allowing modelling of dependencies without regard to their distance in input or output sequences.
+Attention Mechanism mechanisms are a key part of sequence modelling, allowing modelling of dependencies without regard to their distance in input or output sequences.
 Except for a few examples, attention was used with a recurrent network.

 This paper proposes the Transformer, a model architecture that doesn't have recurrence and relies purely on attention for global dependencies for input and output.